rashidmajeed/minimax-algorithm/README.md

 ## Heuristic function or Evaluation function
 - problem dependent
-- determine the 'value' of a state (in terms of maximizer or minimizer goals - see below)
+- determine the 'value' of an end state